 There are Carer Champions on most wards and community teams across GMMH who are the links for carer information.
 The Carer Champions attend training days to equip them with information to share with their team and carers.

-The Trust employs dedicated Carer Support Workers to support carers both practically and emotionally and run carer awareness training for staff.
+The Trust employs dedicated Carer Support Workers across a number of our services to support carers both practically and emotionally and run carer awareness training for staff.
 We also have a Trust-wide Carers' Lead.